caprica64/AWS-Service-Catalog/README.md

 	- ECR stack fails termination because ECR won't delete a repo that is not empty.
 Probably will require a maintain policy, similar to S3.
 	- Still, we need to be able to register the services into a Route 53 record in the same account.
 For the future into a R53 in another account.
 Consider using Conditions and Parameters for the consumer to choose.
 - 2022-03-29 > Updated README.
+- 2022-04-05 > Update README about project information.